 Reimagine the Virtual Interview

-Audiences crave genuine person to person exchanges, which used to be limited to in-person events.
-Now with the help of some sophisticated broadcasting technology, we can bring people thoughts of miles apart together.
-Did you see Oprah Winfrey`s interview of former President Obama?
-(If not, you can view it here.).
-The interview appeared to be run in Oprah`s living room, while in reality the two were on opposite coasts.
+Audiences crave genuine person-to-person exchanges, which used to be limited to in-person events.
+Now with the help of some sophisticated broadcasting technology, we can bring people thousands of miles apart together.
+For example, Oprah Winfrey’s interview of former President Obama appeared to be run in Oprah’s living room while in reality, the two were on opposite coasts.
 The illusion was a surprise that drew the audience in and enabled them to connect with the conversations that feel more authentic.

 Cramer does the same thing.
 Take a look at our broadcast team demonstrating a similar look.
 On the left, you see what the staging looks like, and on the right, you see what the video feed would look like.